opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_global\_memory\_node\_detail\(\)

     Description: Displays the memory usage of a certain database on all nodes.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **monitoradmin**  permission.

     Return type: record

 -   DBE\_PERF.get\_global\_shared\_memory\_detail\(\)

     Description: Displays the usage information about all the shared memory contexts of all nodes.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **monitoradmin**  permission.

     Return type: record